SEARCH

 • Propagation: seed or cuttings

-• Self-fertile with help from wind and insects
+• Pollination: self-fertile with help from wind and insects

 or West Coast Seeds (Canada)

-It is very helpful to know which basic type of plant you are growing—a bush type (determinate), or vine type (indeterminate), so you are prepared to provide the right support (stakes, cages), and care through the growing season.
-It also includes tips for best growing conditions and care.
+It is very helpful to know which basic type of plant you are growing—a bush type (determinate), or vine type (indeterminate), so you are prepared to provide the right support (stakes, cages), and care including pruning through the growing season.
+This guide explains the differences.

 If you are growing tomato vines that get tall or bushy with long stems, you’ll need support to prevent breakage.
 Once the fruit starts forming, it’s a lot of weight on those shoots!